We had no idea we’d make $103,457.98 our first year blogging.

 Chapter 1.
 The Blogging Fundamentals

-It’s imperative that you have the right building blocks in place when starting out.
+It’s imperative that you have the right building blocks in place when starting out or you’ll never make any money from your blog.

 - Choosing your blog topic (also called a niche)